 The New Testament

-Written around the latter half of the First Century AD by the followers of Jesus, whether first-hand witnesses (such as St. John) or later converts (St. Paul).
-Divided into the Gospels, Acts, Letters and the book of Revelation.
+Written around the latter half of the First Century AD by the followers of Jesus, whether first-hand witnesses (such as St. John) or later converts (St. Paul6).
+Divided into the Gospels7, Acts, Letters and the book of Revelation8.

 Attributed to Saints Matthew, Mark, Luke and John, these narratives catalogue many events in the life of Jesus.
 Many of the situations appear in more than one gospel.
 The first three gospels are in fact called 'Synoptic' (with the same eye) since they are very similar in content and each seems to borrow from the other two at times.
 Each gospel takes a slightly different approach - for instance Luke is writing for a non-Jewish audience, and Matthew is concerned with showing how Jesus' life fulfilled the words of Jewish scripture.